 An external hard drive, a popular choice for those seeking extensive data storage, is essentially a regular hard drive (like the one in your computer) housed in a protective casing.
 These devices connect to your system via USB and offer substantial storage capacities, making them perfect for backing up large amounts of data or transporting big files.
 When looking for the best external hard drives, consider aspects like storage capacity, speed, and brand reliability.

-Comparing external hard drives and flash drives isn’t just about sizing them up physically.
-They differ in several key aspects, including design, capacity, speed, and durability.
+Comparing external hard drives and flash drives isn’t just about size—they differ in design, capacity, speed, and durability.

 Performance: is flash storage better than a hard drive?